SucceedAI/ai-proxy-server/readme.md

-# AI Proxy Server for Serving Securely Client Applications
+# SucceedAI: An AI Proxy API that Securely Serves Client Applications

-Simple backend proxy API to handle securely requests between a client app and AI 3rd-party provider APIs (such as OpenAI, MistralAI, and Anthropic's Claude).
+SucceedAI API is a proxy backend API that securely handles requests between a client app and AI 3rd-party provider APIs (such as OpenAI, MistralAI, and Anthropic's Claude).

 At the moment, it includes the following AI APIs 🚀